-Aging facilities, some of which are structurally unsound and date back to the 1950’s, led to this project that involves the complete upgrade or replacement of the solids handling processes at the San Francisco Public Utility Commission’s Southeast Plant.
-The processes addressed include solids thickening, solids dewatering, odor control, energy recovery, and most notably - anaerobic digestion facilities.
-Upgrades and replacements at the plant will occur for up to ten years, making community outreach an important part of the design process.
+Aging facilities, some of which are structurally unsound and date back to the 1950s, led to this project that involves the complete upgrade or replacement of the solids handling processes at the San Francisco Public Utility Commission’s Southeast Plant.
+The processes addressed include solids thickening, solids dewatering, odor control, and most notably - anaerobic digestion facilities.
+Upgrades and replacements at the plant will occur for up to ten years, making community outreach an essential part of the design process.

 Located in an existing, culturally diverse, and historically disenfranchised neighborhood, a significant driver for this project is the need to improve the plant’s odor, noise, traffic, and aesthetic impacts on the surrounding community.
 Larger facilities are sited near the train line and the plant interior to reduce their visual impact on the surrounding residential neighborhood.

 Contemporary building façades and streetscapes are designed to improve the pedestrian experience both inside the facility and along the public perimeter.
 A large courtyard welcomes plant staff and registered visitors to the Southeast Plant.
 Natural landscaping and interwoven walking paths transition this industrial site into a usable community space.